m-decoster/Rust-on-Web/README.md

 # Rust on Web

-Rust on Web (RoW) is an example of using Rust and WebAssembly with wasm-bindgen and webpack.
+The very originally named Rust on Web (RoW) is an example of using Rust and WebAssembly with wasm-bindgen and webpack.
 This is not the first example using these technologies, but it should build out of the box, which means it is a great starting point.